shiwaforce/pocok.io/source/tutorials/hello-world/index.md

 ```

-### Step 5: Configure Proco Project
+### Step 5: Configure Poco Project

-When docker compose is ready we can add it to our `proco.yaml`:
+When docker compose is ready we can add it to our `poco.yaml`:
 ```
 version: '1.0'